Structured Outputs: Making LLMs Return Reliable JSON

 AI voice

 You spent hours crafting the perfect prompt.
-The reasoning is sound, the context is rich, and the model is the latest state-of-the-art release.
+The reasoning is sound, the context is rich, and the model is the latest release.
 You ask for a simple JSON summary.
-The response streams in, looking perfect — until the very last line where a trailing comma breaks your parser.
+The response streams in, looking perfect, until the very last line where a trailing comma breaks your parser.
 Or worse, the model wraps the JSON in markdown backticks, adds a polite "Here is your data:" preamble, or hallucinates an extra field that crashes your pipeline.

-Structured output from LLMs has evolved through four distinct phases:
+Structured output from LLMs has evolved through four distinct phases.

+Constrained decoding is the technique behind guaranteed structured output.
 At its core, an LLM is an autoregressive model that predicts the next token based on all previous tokens:

 P(xtx1:t1)P(x_t \mid x_{1:t-1})